Hiromu-USHIHARA/2dLiquidCrystal/README.md

 # 2D Liquid Crystal Simulation

 This repository contains a Monte Carlo simulation of a 2D nematic liquid crystal system using the Metropolis algorithm.
 Molecules are modeled as rigid rods in 2D space, each with a position and an orientation.
-The simulation visualizes the evolution of the system under thermal fluctuations and optionally an external field.
+The simulation visualizes the evolution of the system optionally under optionally an external field.

 <p align="center">
   <img src="LC.num256.time128.gif" alt="Liquid Crystal Simulation GIF" width="500">